swiftlang/swift/docs/weak.rst

-Closures therefore make it fairly easy to introduce reference cycles: for example, an instance method might install a closure as an event listener on a child object, and if that closure refers to :code:`this`, a reference cycle will be formed.
+Closures therefore make it fairly easy to introduce reference cycles: for example, an instance method might install a closure as an event listener on a child object, and if that closure refers to :code:`self`, a reference cycle will be formed.
 This is an indisputable drawback of an environment which cannot collect reference cycles.